 Transactions DSL

-- Supports advanced transaction conditions for distributing amounts based on percentages or remaining balances.
+- Supports advanced transaction logic, such as distributing balances based on percentages or remaining amounts.

 .gold